 Create empowering and safe student spaces

-The Counseling Center is running Empower groups throughout the summer and additional programming will be created throughout the year.
+The Counseling Center continues to run workshops, support groups, and additional programming throughout the year.

 Launch SA4SJ (Student-Athletes for Social Justice)